Typical Course of Study and Requirements by GloJo Program

 - Journalism – Russian and Slavic Studies: 42 credits total 22 Journalism credits including a 2-credit directed reading for the Master’s project and 20 Russian and Slavic Studies credits.Journalism: WRR I, II, 3 Journalism electives (at least 2 reporting), Master’s project.Russian and Slavic Studies: Defining Russia, 4 Russian and Slavic Studies electives.

-International Relations (new, pending approval): International Politics: Concepts and Theories; Global and International History; and two IR electives.
+International Relations: International Relations; Global and International History; and two IR electives.